tim-mcdonnell/march_madness/docs/reference/pipeline/overview.md

 └─────────────┘    └─────────────┘    └─────────────┘    └─────────────┘    └─────────────┘
 ```

+Each stage is implemented as a separate module that can:
+- Be configured through the central YAML configuration
-Each stage can be run independently or as part of the complete pipeline.
+- Be executed individually or as part of the full pipeline
+- Access outputs from previous stages
+- Produce well-defined outputs for subsequent stages

 ## Key Components

 ### 1. Configuration Management

-The pipeline uses a centralized configuration system that:
+The pipeline uses a centralized configuration system (`src/pipeline/config.py`) that:

 - Loads settings from YAML files
+- Validates configuration against required fields
+- Provides defaults for missing values
+- Can generate a default configuration if none exists
 - Supports command-line overrides
 - Provides environment variable integration
-- Enforces validation on configuration values

 ```python
 from src.utils.config import load_config